jd28/rollnw/lib/nw/render/README.md

 ```

 The common case is source-neutral runtime data. glTF and NWN are inputs to that
 data, not renderer policy.
-NWN compatibility still exists where the common
+Both formats use the same model, frame, and GPU
-runtime does not yet own equivalent data.
+submission protocols.

 ## Relationship To nw::gfx